NuevoFoundation/workshops/content/english/supply-chain-analytics/Challenge.md

 {{% notice hint %}}

-Hint: Change the cell that has the capacity constraint for the eggs from 24 to 15, and then re-run the Solver!
+Change the cell that has the capacity constraint for the eggs from 24 to 15, and then re-run the Solver!
 You won’t have to change anything in Solver if you set up your formulas correctly, you’ll only need to change the cell value.

 {{% /notice %}}